MrRytis/go-weather/README.md

 ## Description

-This is a simple weather application that uses the Meteo. lt and Open-Meteo API to get the weather data for a given city.
+This is a simple weather application that uses the Meteo.lt and Open-Meteo API to get the weather data for a given city.

-Currently support cities:
+Currently supported cities:
 - Vilnius
 - Kaunas
 - Klaipeda

+Visit http://weather.rytis-projects.lt to check out project

 ____